pachyderm/pachyderm/examples/fruit_stand/GUIDE.md

-# Quick Start Guide: A Grep Pipeline
+# Quick Start Guide: Fruit Stand

-In this guide you're going to create a Pachyderm pipeline using one of the unix classics, `grep`.
-For those unfamiliar, `grep` lets you search files with regexes.
-Our `grep` pipeline will allow us to scale `grep`'s regex search up to a virtually limitless stream of data.
-Let's dive in.
+In this guide you're going to create a Pachyderm pipeline to process transaction logs from a fruit stand.
+We'll use two standard unix tools, `grep` and `awk` to do our processing.
+Thanks to Pachyderm's processing system we'll be able to run the pipeline in a distributed, streaming fashion.
+As new data is added the pipeline will automatically process it and materialize the results.

 ## Setup